Arts & Sciences College of Arts & Sciences

 In recognition of outstanding academic excellence, the College recommends the bachelors degree With Distinction, With High Distinction, and With Highest Distinction.
 The recommendations are made by the Committee on Student Academic Distinction, Awards, and Appeals.
 To be recommended for distinction, candidates must fulfill the specific criteria for Highest Distinction, High Distinction, or Distinction, in addition to all of the general criteria and procedures applicable to all distinction classifications.

-Information regarding specific criteria and forms are available in 107 and 1223 Oldfather Hall and can also be found on the College website at http://cas.unl.edu/distinction.
+Information regarding specific criteria and forms can be found on the College website at http://cas.unl.edu/distinction.

 College Scholarships